JeffShao96/Symbolic-NS3/README.md

 ## 1. Operating systems

-We have tested our code mainly using Ubuntu, so we recommand Ubuntu 18.04 LTS, 20.04 LTS, or higher versions.
+We have tested our code mainly using Ubuntu, so we recommend  Ubuntu 18.04 LTS, 20.04 LTS, or higher versions.

-For Windows users, you may install Ubuntu via Vmware Workstation Player or Oracle VirtualBox.
-Please enable *Intel VT-x/AMD-v* for your virtual machine, which enables the KVM feature and consequently reduces the building and running time.
-We recommand the following configurations for your virtual machine:
+For Windows users, you may install Ubuntu via VMware Workstation Player or Oracle VirtualBox.
+Please enable `Intel VT-x/AMD-v` for your virtual machine, which enables the KVM feature and consequently reduces the building and running time.
+We recommend  the following configurations for your virtual machine:
 * at least 1 vCPU
 * at least 4 GB RAM
 * at least 80 GB Hard Disk (SSD Disk is better)